booperlv/nvim-gomove/README.md

 require("gomove").setup {
   -- whether or not to map default key bindings, (true/false) map_defaults = true,
-  -- what method to use for reindenting, ("vim-move" / "simple" / ("none"/nil))
-  reindent_mode = "vim-move",
+  -- whether or not to reindent lines moved vertically (true/false) reindent = true,
   -- whether to not to move past end column when moving blocks horizontally, (true/false) move_past_end_col = false,
   -- whether or not to ignore indent when duplicating lines horizontally, (true/false)